hsnlab/annabellaDB/docs/deploy_in_kubernetes.md

 annabelladb-master-deployment-7d6d7458ff-k7dpw   1/1     Running   0          20m
 ```

 Right now the children and master instances are running in the kubernetes.
 To check whether they form a common annabellaDB cluster list the logs of the master instance.
 It includes the list of annabellaDB instance, the delay matrix among the cluster nodes and the list of stored keys.
-For example, I got the following log:
+For example, I got the following log after a while:
 ```
 $ kubectl exec annabelladb-master-deployment-7d6d7458ff-k7dpw -n annabelladb -- tail -f /anna/log_monitoring.txt
 [2021-03-03 13:27:11.456] [monitoring_log] [info] DEBUG: Connected KVS servers to the cluster (round 62):